SensingKit/SensingKit-Android/README.md

 ## How to Use this Library

-- import and init SensingKit into your class as shown bellow:
+- import and init SensingKit into your Activity class as shown bellow:

 ```java
 import org.sensingkit.sensingkitlib.SensingKitLib;